 - The Commission monitors each programme, alongside the country concerned.

-- Both the Commission and the member countries submit reports throughout the programming period.
+- Both the Commission and the Member States are responsible for reporting and evaluating throughout the programming period.